jaseknighter/krill/README.md

 ## about the script
 the idea for the script and its name came from @mattallison and is inspired by [Todd Barton's Krell patch](https://vimeo.com/48382205). originally, i was thinking of making something like a krell acid patch, using @infinitedigits [acid test engine](https://llllllll.co/t/acid-test/52201), but eventually i replaced the acid engine with @okyeron's MIRings UGen.

-this script's use of a chaotic lorenz system algorithm (vs using more random values)  differentiates it from the classic Krell patch, which (in theory at least) creates modulations that lie in a space between random and predictable, whereas the classic Krell patch's use of random voltages makes it's sounds more random and less predictable.
+this script's use of a chaotic lorenz system algorithm differentiates it from the classic Krell patch. in theory at least, using chaos instead of randomness produces patterns that reside in a space between the random and the predictable.

 ## credits

-obvious credit is due to @mattallison for the original concept and script name. i am deeply grateful to him and @SPIKE for working with me over many hours and days testing and discussing the script.
+obvious credit is due to Matt Allison for the original concept and script name. i am deeply grateful to him and SPIKE the Percussionist for working with me over many hours and days testing and discussing the script.

 additional thanks and credits go out to: